Canop/broot/website/docs/conf_verbs.md

 This verb, which is only available when a directory is selected, copies this directory with a name partially composed from the command and focus the new directory in a new panel

 !!!
 Note
-	The `cmd` execution type is still experimental in verbs and the precise behavior may change in future minor versions of broot
+	The `cmd` execution type is still experimental in verbs and the precise behavior may change in future minor versions of broot.